spray/spray/README.markdown

 2. Print a JSON AST back to a String using either the `CompactPrinter` or the `PrettyPrinter`

-        val json = PrettyPrinter(jsonAst)
+        val json = jsonAst.prettyPrint // or .compactPrint

 3. Convert any Scala object to a JSON AST using the pimped `toJson` method

         val jsonAst = List(1, 2, 3).toJson

-4. Convert a JSON AST to a Scala object with the `fromJson` method
+4. Convert a JSON AST to a Scala object with the `convertTo` method

-        val myObject = jsonAst.fromJson[MyObjectType]
+        val myObject = jsonAst.convertTo[MyObjectType]

 In order to make steps 3 and 4 work for an object of type `T` you need to bring implicit values in scope that provide `JsonFormat[T]` instances for `T` and all types used by `T` (directly or indirectly).